elliotjsimp/blackjack-lab/README.md

-# Blackjack Lab: Play, Simulate, Learn
+# Blackjack Lab

+>Work in progress.
+Take this readme with a grain of salt (for now...)

-Blackjack Lab is a project designed to provide three core functionalities related to the game of Blackjack:
+Blackjack Lab is a project designed to provide two core functionalities related to the game of Blackjack:

 ## Play
 - Play Blackjack sessions with or without additional (simulated) players, against a dealer.
-- Practice strategies or simply play for testing and experimentation (or fun, of course).
+- Practice strategies or simply play for testing and experimentation (or for fun, of course).

 ## Simulate
 - Run large-scale simulations of Blackjack sessions, with configurable numbers of players and rounds.
 - Define and test your own strategies under realistic conditions.
+- Simulate Basic Strategy (proper noun indeed, not a basic strategy).
+- Planned: Simulate Hi-Lo card-counting (builds off of Basic Strategy).
-- *(Planned)*: Add visualization tools to better understand simulation results.
+- Planned: Visualize data to better understand simulation results.

-## Learn
-- Study Blackjack fundamentals, including “Basic Strategy” and card counting.
-- *(Planned)*: Documentation and guides to explain concepts in detail.

 ### Notes for Blackjack Nerds: